10 CCA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Incorrect.
 Passthrough mode preserves TLS encryption; it doesn't disable validation.

-CTLS is not terminated; the encrypted traffic is proxied directly to backends, with SNI-based routing preserved
+CTLS not terminated; encrypted traffic proxied with SNI routing

 Correct.
 In passthrough mode, the gateway proxies encrypted TLS traffic directly to backends without terminating, preserving SNI information for backend routing decisions.